All submissions are due by 4:30 p.m. on Friday, March 9, 2018 and will go through a blind, peer review process.

-All submissions must be made online, following the guidelines below.
+All submissions must be made online, following the guidelines listed below.
 Notices of acceptance will be sent via email.
 Please be aware that the Adjudication Committee reserves the right to select the final presentation format in order to meet the needs of conference planning.

 Submissions should be between 300-500 words and must include: